Mothers of Plaza de Mayo: Purpose

 Women had organized to gather, holding a vigil, while also trying to learn what had happened to their adult children during the 1970s and 1980s.
-They began to gather for this every Thursday, from 1977 at the Plaza de Mayo in Buenos Aires, in front of the Casa Rosada presidential palace, in public defiance of the government's law against mass assemblies.
-Wearing white headscarves to symbolize the diapers (nappies) of their lost children, embroidered with the names and dates of birth of their offspring, now young adults, the mothers marched in twos in solidarity to protest the denials of their children's existence or their mistreatment by the military regime.
-Despite personal risks, they wanted to hold the government accountable for the human rights violations which were committed in the Dirty War.
+They began to gather for this in 1977 every Thursday at Plaza de Mayo in Buenos Aires, in front of the Casa Rosada presidential palace, in public defiance of the government's law against mass assemblies.
+Wearing white headscarves to symbolize the diapers (nappies) of their lost children, now young adults.
+These were embroidered with the children's names and dates of birth.
+For months the government had refused to answer questions about the missing people; the mothers marched in twos in solidarity to protest the denials of their children's existence or their mistreatment by the military regime.
+Despite personal risks, they wanted to hold the government accountable for its murders and other abuses committed in the Dirty War.